melissamonk-NOAA/Vermilion_2021/doc/north.md

 has been used in a number of stock assessments to weight indices of abundance since 2013.
 This is the first time the habitat data are utilized to weight an inside/outside MPA effect within an index of abundance.
 Full details on the observed data, model selection and modeling methods can be found in the Appendices.
+Although it was not used in the assessment, the details related to the index of abundance are retained in the document for future reference.